SAP-samples/teched2024-AI180/README.md

    AICORE_RESOURCE_GROUP=<demo-credentials-file.python.AICORE_RESOURCE_GROUP>
    ```

-6. You should now be able to open your preferred development environment for Python and start with the exercises.
-Make sure that the created virtual environment and the set environment variables are used within you development environment.
+6. You can now open your preferred development environment for Python and start with the exercises.
+Ensure that the created virtual environment and the set environment variables are used within your development environment.

 ### Exercises

+The exercises are comprised of notebooks demonstrating how to use the SAP generative AI hub SDK to interact with the Orchestration Service, enabling you to build AI-driven workflows by combining multiple modules such as templating, large language models (LLM), and content filtering.

 - [Getting Started](exercises/python/ex0/)
 - [Exercise 1 - First Exercise Description](exercises/python/ex1/)